 Many people fail to create an estate plan because they don’t truly understand what is involved and therefore believe it is too complicated.
-But the real truth is that creating an estate plan during your lifetime is far less complicated than what your family will deal with after you are gone, if you don’t:
+But the real truth is that creating an estate plan during your lifetime is far less complicated than what your family will deal with after you are gone, if you don’t.
+Here is some practical advise on how you can keep your family out of court.

 - Create a Trust.
 When most people think of preparing for the end of life, they think of writing a Will, but having a Will without a Trust is fast track to put your family in the Courthouse after you are gone.
 Instead, to keep your family out of Court, you’ll want to set up a Trust and title all of your assets to be owned by that Trust.
 While it might feel like a lot of effort, it will save your family a LOT of trouble after you are gone.